Metabolic Gold for Liver Health

 Hidden sugars in many foods and drinks will increase the accumulation of fat in the tissues and blood vessels.
 Look at the sugar contents of many cereals, breads, fizzy drinks etc and try to cut them out completely.
 Every improvement you make by increasing exercise or supplementing can be completely counteracted by your sugary intakes.

-One clinically tested solution for bad fats is Bergatone, a natural food supplement made from Italian bergamot fruits.
-Studies have shown that 3 capsules daily, 30 minutes before food for a period of 4 months can help manage weight and cholesterol alongside a healthy eating and exercise routine.
+One clinically tested solution for bad fats is Metabolic Gold, a natural food supplement made from Italian bergamot fruits.
+Studies have shown that 2 capsules daily with food for a period of 4 months can help manage weight and cholesterol alongside a healthy eating and exercise routine.
 How does it do this?
 Each tablet is packed full of active ‘power house’ polyphenols at 35% effective strength.
 These polyphenols bind to bad fats from our diets in our gut and tissues.
 They also help to balance cholesterol in the liver.
 Double whammy!

 As if Chianti and pizza were not enough reasons to love everything Italian, one of the most powerful natural solutions for cardiovascular health has Italian roots, literally!